C0mposer/Spyro-1-Practice-Rom/README.md

 This setting displays an on screen timer that resets upon reloading your state/reloading spyro, and stops upon pausing.
 Can be used for manually timing movement, routes, & tricks in game!

 ### Manual Timer Display Mode
 - **DISPLAY ON STOPPED** mode displays the timer on screen only when you pause to stop the timer.
-This is to reduce minor lag that could be caused from the extra rendering of the text mobys.
 - **DISPLAY ALWAYS** mode displays the timer on screen at all times.